ream/website/docs/guide/introduction.md

 ## What is Ream?

-Ream is a minimal framework for build server-rendered or static website using Vue.js under the hood.
+Ream is a minimal framework for building server-rendered or static website using Vue.js under the hood.
 Unlike other popular SSR frameworks, Ream is designed to be more low-level which means it does not enforce a specific folder structure.
 In other words, it's pretty similar to a normal SPA.

 If you'd like to learn and build a product with Ream, keep reading and you'll get there pretty fast.